dart-archive/rpc/README.md

 annotated with the `@ApiClass` annotation.

 You can choose to use any web server framework you prefer for serving HTTP requests.
-The RPC package includes examples for both the standard `dart:io` `HttpServer` as well as an example using the shelf middleware.
+The rpc-examples github repository (https://github.com/dart-lang/rpc-examples) includes examples for both the standard `dart:io` `HttpServer` as well as an example using the shelf middleware.

 E.g. to use `dart:io` you would do something like: